warabi1062/dittory/docs/config/options.md

 ## minUsages

-Minimum number of usages required before a parameter is considered for constant detection.
+Minimum number of usages required before reporting a parameter as constant.

 - **Type:** `number`
 - **Default:** `2`